 What to do after you make your last payment

 When you finish your payment plan or complete the lump sum, ask the collection agency for a letter of completion from a company signatory.
 Then check your credit reports to make sure that the account has been accurately updated — but note that changes may not be reflected for 30 days.
 Even after everything is updated correctly, keep your records in a safe place in case any issues arise later.

 The bottom line

-If you’re having trouble paying off a debt in collections on your own, you may consider taking out a debt consolidation loan if your credit allows or if you can find a qualified co-signer.
-This won’t eliminate your debt, but it may help you pay less in interest and simplify the process.
+If you’re having trouble paying off a debt in collections on your own, you may consider taking out a debt consolidation loan if your credit allows it or if you can find a qualified co-signer.
+This won’t eliminate your debt, but it may help you pay less interest and simplify the process.